FDA warns maker of Sara Lee and Entenmann's not to claim foods contain allergens when they don't

 Advocates with the nonprofit group FARE, Food Allergy Research & Education, said such labeling “does a disservice” to the estimated 33 million people in the U.S. with food allergies.
 Those consumers have to be constantly aware of foods that can cause potentially life-threatening allergic reactions, said Sung Poblete, FARE’s chief executive.

-“Our community relies on accurate product labeling for their health and safety,” Poblette said in an email.
+“Our community relies on accurate product labeling for their health and safety,” Poblete said in an email.
 “These findings about Bimbo Bakeries’ products undermine their trust and further limit their choices.”

 Bimbo, a Mexico City-based food giant, bills its U.S. operations as the largest commercial baking company in the country.
 In an email, company officials said they “take their role in protecting consumers with allergen sensitivities very seriously” and that they are corresponding with FDA to resolve the issue.